uanders/react-redux-cheatsheet/article/react-redux-concept-workflow.md

 1. There are two types of components: [smart (container) components and dumb (presentational) components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.3upgdk21p).
 Smart components have state, dumb components don't.
 Of course, there are exemptions to this rule.
 In the context of Redux you can interpret that smart components have outsourced the state they originally possessed to an external state manager which is the store.

-1. Smart components manage data, make computations, apply business logic and embed dumb components.
-They also pass down the data needed by the dumb components.
+1. Smart components are managing data, making calculations or handling events.
+They also embed dumb components and pass down data or functions needed by the dumb components.

     ```JSX
     class SmartComponent01 extends Component {
       manageSomeData () {
         /* ... */
       }
-      applySomeBusinessLogic () {
+      makeSomeCalculations () {
         /* ... */
       }
-      handleSomeEvent = () => {
+      handleSomeEvent = (event) => {
         /* ... */
       }